 The Commission and the administrative law judges operating under the supervision of the Commission may issue subpoenas and require third-parties such as medical providers, the parties to the case, and others, to produce documents and allow depositions to be taken.

-Become an own-risk employer by complying with rules of the Commission.
+- Become an own-risk employer by complying with the rules of the Commission.

 The employee cannot waive his or her right to compensation under the Act.
 Nor can the employee be required to pay any of the premiums for coverage under the Act.
 Failure to secure workers’ compensation coverage for employees will result in onerous penalties to the employer.